Ramya1417/autonomous-driving/README.md

 python model.py
 ```

 This will generate a file `model-<epoch>.h5` whenever the performance in the epoch is better than the previous best.
-For example, the first epoch will generate a file called `model-000.h5`.
+For example, the first epoch will generate a file called `model-001.h5`.

 ## Credits

-The credits for this code go to [naokishibuya](https://github.com/naokishibuya).
-I've merely created a wrapper to get people started.
+The credits go to  [naokishibuya and Siraj Raval] (without whom my academic project would be incomplete)